Skip to main content

 Core Services Specifics

-• Support to students, faculty, and staff on UND and NDUS supported systems and services including, but not limited to: Campus Connection, Blackboard, HRMS, Finance, Office 365, YuJa, Zoom, Qualtrics, Citrix, Duo multi-factor authentication, etc.
+• Support on UND and NDUS supported systems and services including, but not limited to: Campus Connection, Blackboard, HCM, Office 365, YuJa, Zoom, Qualtrics, Apporto, Duo multi-factor authentication, etc.

-• Development of technical help guides, basic, self-service tutorials, and knowledgebase - create/maintain instructional web content, YouTube videos, knowledgebase articles, etc.
+• Development of technical help guides, self-service tutorials, and knowledge base articles

-• Manage username changes, migrating email to a new account, updating Duo profiles and accounts, and other identity management systems
+• Manage username changes, email migration, updating Duo profiles and accounts, and other identity management systems

-• Provide campus notifications for upcoming and critical outages and notify users of compromised accounts, reset password, unblock accounts.
+• Provide campus notifications for upcoming and critical outages and notify users of compromised accounts, reset passwords, unblock accounts

-• Administer Office 365 accounts including: Teams, Bookings, assist with creating Microsoft resources, and troubleshooting issues
+• Administer Office 365 accounts including: Teams, assist with creating Microsoft resources, and troubleshooting issues

 • Assist with and troubleshoot network and desktop issues

-• Response times: Critical issues - four business hours, other requests - eight business hours.
+• Response times: Average four business hours.
 Response time may vary depending upon service volume (example: the beginning of the semester)

 • Resolution times dependent upon the nature/severity of the problem